brimdata/zui/CONTRIBUTING.md

 Brim is early in its life cycle and will be expanding quickly.
 Please star and/or watch the repo so you can follow and track our progress.

+## Code Base Walkthrough

+Before you start, review the [Code Base Walkthrough](https://github.com/brimsec/brim/wiki/Code-Base-Walkthrough).
+This doc provides an overview of the directory structure, libraries used, and other useful details for new developers.

 ## Setup

 You should have `node v12.12.0` and `git` installed.
 You can start a local instance of Brim via: